-We received a non-exclusive, worldwide license from a third party to certain software code that is integrated into the software component of our ClearPoint system.
-In return, we agreed to pay the third party a license fee for each copy of the ClearPoint system software that we distribute, subject to certain minimum license purchase commitments which we have satisfied.
-Our agreement with the third party continues through July 2015.
-If we do not extend the agreement, we will not be able to purchase additional licenses after July 2015, which could impede our ability to commercialize our ClearPoint system until equivalent software could be identified, licensed or developed, and integrated into the software component of our ClearPoint system.
-These delays, if they occur, could harm our business, operating results and financial condition.
+We have received a non-exclusive, non-transferable, worldwide license from a third party to certain software, in source code form, that is integrated into the software component of our ClearPoint system.
+In return, we agreed to pay the third party a one-time license fee, as well as a license fee for each copy of the ClearPoint system software that we distribute, subject to certain minimum license purchase commitments which we already have satisfied.
+The source code license is perpetual, except in the event we breach our agreement with the third party, in which case the third party may terminate the license for cause.
+A loss of the license could impede our ability to commercialize our ClearPoint system until equivalent software could be identified, licensed or developed, and integrated into the software component of our ClearPoint system.
+These delays, if they occur, would harm our business, operating results and financial condition.

-We will be required to assign some of our intellectual property to Boston Scientific if we fail to satisfy certain financial requirements.\
+We will be required to assign some of our intellectual property to Boston Scientific if we fail to satisfy certain financial requirements.

 During 2009, Boston Scientific loaned us \$3.5 million pursuant to the terms of three convertible promissory notes.
 Those loans mature in October, November and December 2014, respectively.
-While those loans remain outstanding, we must comply with the following requirements: (1) we must pay when due all of our payroll obligations; (2) we must not suffer an event of default under any indebtedness for borrowed money; and (3) we must have a net working capital ratio, which is defined as our current assets divided by our current liabilities other than deferred revenue, of at least 0.80 as of the end of April 2013 and as of the end of each month thereafter.
+While those loans remain outstanding, we must comply with the following requirements: (1) we must pay when due all of our payroll obligations; (2) we must not suffer an event of default under any indebtedness for borrowed money; and (3) we must have a net working capital ratio, which is defined as our current assets divided by our current liabilities other than deferred revenue and derivative liabilities, of at least 0.80 as of the end of each month.

 If we fail to meet any of those requirements while our loans from Boston Scientific are outstanding, we will be required to assign Boston Scientific title to the patents and patent applications that we own and that we license to Boston Scientific.
 However, upon any such assignment to Boston Scientific, Boston Scientific will grant us an exclusive, royalty-free, perpetual worldwide license to the same patents and patent applications in all fields of use outside neuromodulation and implantable medical leads for cardiac applications.
-As of March 31, 2013, our licensing arrangements with Boston Scientific included seven wholly-owned issued United States patents, two wholly-owned pending United States patent applications, nine wholly-owned issued foreign patents, five wholly-owned pending foreign patent applications, eight co-owned issued United States patents, eight co-owned pending United States patent applications.
+As of September 30, 2013, our licensing arrangements with Boston Scientific included seven wholly-owned issued United States patents, two wholly-owned pending United States patent applications, 10 wholly-owned issued foreign patents, four wholly-owned pending foreign patent applications, 10 co-owned issued United States patents, seven co-owned pending United States patent applications, 14 co-owned issued foreign patents and 15 co-owned pending foreign patent applications.